HShamilSamsudeen/Canadian_Childrens_Retail_Market_Analysis/README.md

 The data has been provided by Statistics Canada.
 While the Canadian census caters data across multiple variables, specific data files were utilized in order to answer business objectives.

-Collectively, 4 data files have been utilized and the raw data files can be accessed here [Raw Data](https://github.com/ankit-dhall/canadian_children_retail_market_analysis/tree/main/raw_data)
+Collectively, 4 data files have been utilized and the raw data files can be accessed here - [Raw Data](https://github.com/HShamilSamsudeen/Business_Startup_Analytics/tree/main/raw_data)

 These data files have been extensively cleaned on MS Excel and SAS and used for further analysis.
-The cleaned data files can be found here [Cleaned Data](https://github.com/ankit-dhall/canadian_children_retail_market_analysis/tree/main/cleaned_data)
+The cleaned data files can be found here - [Cleaned Data](https://github.com/HShamilSamsudeen/Business_Startup_Analytics/tree/main/cleaned_data)

-Finally, the output files generated as a result of the analysis done on SAS have been exported and can be accessed here.
-[Output Data](https://github.com/ankit-dhall/canadian_children_retail_market_analysis/tree/main/output_data)
+Finally, the output files generated as a result of the analysis done on SAS have been exported and can be accessed here - [Output Data](https://github.com/HShamilSamsudeen/Business_Startup_Analytics/tree/main/output_data)<br>
 These files were further used for creating visualizations using Tableau

 <a id='technicaloverview'></a>